Introduction

 Once you have defined your blockchain AI Agent’s tools, you can build them carefully following the guidance below to make them optimally useful.

-AI Agent tools have keywords to call them, configurations to set some features, inputs/parameters to accomplish specific tasks, and all kind of possible outputs.
+AI Agent tools have keywords to trigger them, configurations to set features, inputs/parameters to perform specific tasks, and various possible outputs.

 • have easy to use inputs